nats-io/nats.ws/README.md

 - A recent NATS server that supports WebSockets
 - An HTTP server to serve HTML and the nats.ws library

-To make it easy, the nats.ws github repository aids you with this setup.
+To make it easy, the nats.ws GitHub repository aids you with this setup.
 If you are on Windows, you'll need to look at the package.json for hints on what to do.
 Better yet, contribute an alternate package.json.